tpo/little_shell_scripts/README.md

 	    be compatible with windows.

 	    7ze will ask for the password.
-### ansible-playbook-password-file-from-ansible.cfg
+### ansible-password-file-from-ansible.cfg

-	usage: ansible-playbook-password-file-from-ansible.cfg [ansible_parameters]*
+	usage: ansible-password-file-from-ansible.cfg [ansible_vault_parameters]*
-	       ansible-playbook-password-file-from-ansible.cfg --help
+	       ansible-password-file-from-ansible.cfg --help

-	       ansible-playbook-password-file-from-ansible.cfg --clear
+	    See `ansible-password-file-from-ansible.cfg-wrapper --help` for
+	    further help

+### ansible-password-file-from-ansible.cfg-wrapper

+	usage: ANSIBLE_COMMAND_WITH_PASSWORD_FILE_FROM_ANSIBLE_CFG=[ansible-vault|ansible-playbook|ansible] ansible-password-file-from-ansible.cfg-wrapper [ansible_command_parameters]*'
+	   echo '       ansible-password-file-from-ansible.cfg-wrapper --help'
+	   echo '       ansible-password-file-from-ansible.cfg-wrapper --clear'
+	   echo
+	   echo  This is a wrapper for ansible commands.
+It will get echo "   the vault_password_file from ansible.cfg if the" echo "   latter exists and execute the ansible command with it." echo
+	   echo "   ANSIBLE_COMMAND_WITH_PASSWORD_FILE_FROM_ANSIBLE_CFG contains the"
+	   echo "   name of the ansible command to execute." echo
-	   will check if there's a ansible.cfg in the same directory that the script has been called that contains a line:
+	   echo "   More precisely it will check if theres a ansible.cfg echo  in the same directory that the script has been called that echo  contains a line:

-	       #vault_password_file = ansible/vault/file
+	   echo
+	   echo

 	   and if it does will:

 	   * `export ANSIBLE_VAULT_PASSWORD_FILE=ansible/vault/file`
-	   * call ansible-playbook with all the parameters given on the command line
+	   * call the ansible command with all the parameters given on the command line

 	   The idea of this script is to work with vault_password_files